 Retention of and access to records

 During the course of our work we will collect information from you and others acting on your behalf and will return any original documents to you following the preparation of your accounts and returns.
-You should retain these records for 6 years from the 31 January following the end of the tax year to which they relate.
-You should retain them for longer if HM Revenue & Customs enquire into your tax return.
+You have a legal responsibility to retain these records.
+The law requires individuals, trustees and partnerships to keep records in relation to trading or rental income 6 years from the 31 January following the end of the tax year to which they relate.
+Other records should be kept for 22 months after the end of the tax year they relate to.
+Companies, Limited Liability Partnerships and other corporate entities are required to keep records for 6 years from the end of the accounting period.

 Whilst certain documents may legally belong to you, unless you tell us not to, we intend to destroy correspondence and other papers that we store which are more than seven years old, other than documents which we consider to be of continuing significance.
 If you require retention of any document you must notify us of that fact in writing.